OpenZeppelin/openzeppelin-contracts/README.md

 }
 ```

-Next, implement invariant logic into your smart contract
+Next, implement invariant logic into your smart contract.
+Your main contract should inherit from the Target class and implement the checkInvariant method.
+This is a function that should check everything your contract assumes to be true all the time.
+If this function returns false, it means your contract was broken in some way and is in an inconsistent state.
+This is what security researchers will try to acomplish when trying to get the bounty.

 At contracts/YourContract.sol